Bill Bartholomay, who moved Braves to Atlanta, dies at 91 - WHIZ News

-ATLANTA (AP) — Former Braves owner Bill Bartholomay, who moved the franchise from Milwaukee to Atlanta in 1966 to become Major League Baseball’s first team in the South, has died.
+ATLANTA (AP) — Bill Bartholomay, the former baseball owner who moved the Braves from from Milwaukee to Atlanta in 1966 to become Major League Baseball’s first team in the South, has died.
 He was 91.

 Bartholomay died Wednesday at New York-Presbyterian Hospital, according to his daughter, Jamie.